jangroth/aws-certification-notes/devops-engineer-professional.md

 `NetworkPacketsIn`,<br/>`NetworkPacketsOut`|The number of packets received (sent) on all network interfaces by the instance `StatusCheckFailed`,<br/>`StatusCheckFailed_Instance`,<br/>`StatusCheckFailed_System`|Reports whether the instance has passed both/instance/system status check in the last minute.

+* Can **not** monitor **memory usage**, **available disk space**, **swap usage**

 **Setup**
 * Install CloudWatch agent on EC2 instance
   * Old way: Cloudwatch monitoring scripts (perl-based)
 * Adjust config files on instance

+### Key metrics for Auto Scaling Group

+Metric|Effect
+-|-
+`GroupMinSize`|The minimum size of the Auto Scaling group.
+`GroupMaxSize`|The maximum size of the Auto Scaling group.
+`GroupDesiredCapacity`|The number of instances that the Auto Scaling group attempts to maintain.
+`GroupInServiceInstances`|The number of instances that are running as part of the Auto Scaling group.
+This metric does not include instances that are pending or terminating.
+`GroupPendingInstances`|The number of instances that are pending.
+A pending instance is not yet in service.
+This metric does not include instances that are in service or terminating.
+`GroupStandbyInstances`|The number of instances that are in a Standby state.
+Instances in this state are still running but are not actively in service.
+`GroupTerminatingInstances`|The number of instances that are in the process of terminating.
+This metric does not include instances that are in service or pending.
+`GroupTotalInstances`|The total number of instances in the Auto Scaling group.
+This metric identifies the number of instances that are in service, pending, and terminating.

 ### Key metrics for ELB (classic load balancer)